Clock synchronization with correlated photons: Discussion

 Systems with very high losses or accelerating clocks suffer from increased synchronization jitters during communication.
-Low number of correlation events reduce the precision of the correlation peak location by $1/\sqrt{N}$, following in bigger uncertainty of the estimated instantaneous skew during drift live correction.
-The stability of clocks impacts the overall synchronization performance as well, as the clock skew will have changed again during acquisition time without correction.
-Larger feedback loop times for compensation reduces peak location errors, but also increases the risk of potentially undetected skew from clock drifts.
-High precision clocks, like Rubidium oscillators, clearly have an advantage here that allow for much lower synchronization jitters $<1\,$ps during communication sessions, due to low drifts through high stability.
-Apart from signal to noise ratio and clock stability is the third factor for high synchronization performance the detector jitter.
-The correlation peak location is calculated with accuracy proportional to the detector jitter and hence also scales uncertainty of the estimated instantaneous skew.
-Particularly, high loss scenarios benefit from low detection jitters.
-We demonstrated that even 36 correlation events in 100\,ms data packages are sufficient for synchronization jitter of a few tens of picosecond.
-The event rates are comparable to extremely high loss scenarios \cite{Ecker.2021} (Table \ref{tab:table1}d), but are enough to enable correlation peak tracking and keep the system locked.
-As nanowire detectors already have timing jitters of as low as tens of picosecond, synchronization performance with correlated photons will only increase in future.
+Low number of correlation events increase the uncertainty of the clock frequency skew for compensation and unlock live-tracking feedback loops.
+Low clock stability further increases the synchronization timing jitter.
+High precision clocks clearly have an advantage here that allow for much lower synchronization jitters $<1\,$ps during communication sessions, due to low drifts through their high stability.
+Apart from signal-to-noise ratio and clock stability, the detector jitter is another factor for high synchronization performance.
+Particularly, high loss scenarios benefit from low detection jitters that increase the signal-to-noise ratio.
+We demonstrated that even 44 correlation events in 100\,ms data packages are sufficient for a synchronization jitter of a few tens of picoseconds.
+The event rate and signal-to-noise ratios are comparable to extremely high loss scenarios \cite{Ecker.2021} (Table \ref{tab:table1}d), but are enough to enable correlation peak tracking and keep the system locked.
+As nanowire detectors already have timing jitters of as low as tens of picoseconds, the synchronization performance with correlated photons will only increase in future.